 Some people didn't get on and had to wait for the 11am bus, this late departure could ruin a plan to hike to Glacier Grey that day.

-12. Sit on left side of bus from Puerto Natales to Torres Central for the best views.
+12. Sit on the left side of the bus from Puerto Natales to Torres Central for the best views.

-You will see a magnificent scene as you enter the park.
+You will see a magnificent scene as you enter Torres Del Paine National Park.
 The bus first stops at Torres Central where everyone gets off to purchase their park pass.
-If you're taking the bus for the second leg from Torres Central check in to Pudeto, sit on the right side to get the best views.
+If you're taking the bus for the second leg from Torres Central to Pudeto, sit on the right side to get the best views.

 It's a bit confusing when you arrive but an English speaking park ranger will come on the bus to explain the park pass process.